Macroscopic Length Correlations in Non-Equilibrium Systems and Their Possible Realizatons: The total spin of large systems

-The first equality of Eq. (\ref{add+}) states that singlet ($S=0$) and triplet $(S=1$) total spin combinations may be formed by $N=2$ spin $S=1/2$ particles.
-Similar well known relations are tabulated for higher $N$.
+The first (textbook type) equality of Eq. (\ref{add+}) states that singlet ($S=0$) and triplet $(S=1$) total spin combinations may be formed by adding two ($N=2$) spins of size $S=1/2$.
+Other well known relations are similarly tabulated for higher $N$.
 Since $H_{spin}$ is defined on a $(2S+1)^{N}$ dimensional Hilbert space, its eigenstates span all states in the direct product basis on the lefthand side of Eq. (\ref{add+}).
 For each $N$, the sector of maximal spin ($S_{tot} = S_{\max}=NS$) is unique.
 However, for $N>2$, all other total spin sectors in Eq. (\ref{add+}) exhibit a multiplicity ${\cal{M}}_{S_{tot}}$ larger than one.
 While it is, of course, possible to simultaneously diagonalize the Hamiltonian of Eq. (\ref{hferro}) with the two operators $S_{tot}$ and $S_{tot}^{z}$, there are multiple states that share the same eigenvalues of $S_{tot}$ and $S_{tot}^{z}$.
-One needs, of course, to diagonalize $H_{spin}$ in every subspace of given $S_{tot}$ and $S_{tot}^{z}$ in order to find its eigenstates in each such subspace.
-This task is not necessary for the calculations of Section \ref{sec:gspin}.
-Rather, the total spin is the quantity of greatest relevance.
+Using the characters $\overline{\chi}_{S_{tot}}$ of spin $S_{tot}$ representations of SU(2), we find that there are